Q: What does Quest do?

 Following the passing of the Marriage (Same Sex Couples) Act in England & Wales in July 2013, Archbishop Vincent Nichols of Westminster, while restating the Church’s opposition to same-sex marriage and civil partnerships, wrote in a pastoral letter to his diocese, “We must pay particular and respectful attention to those who experience same sex attraction, offering them consistent pastoral care in love and truth” and he advocates a “dialogue and conversation with those who see things differently”.

-Such statements fall far short of our desire for the acceptance of homosexual relationships by the Catholic Church, but they do at least represent a sea change in the language that has often been used in the Church when dealing with this matter.
+Such statements fall far short of our desire for the full acceptance of LGBT+ relationships by the Catholic Church, but they do at least represent a sea change in the language that has often been used in the Church when dealing with this matter.

 Q: How can Quest help me?